PyOpenProto/PyOpenProto/README.md

-This project aims to propose flexible soft and hardware to run experiments that needs a high timing acuraty to synchronise different equipments.
+The StimPunc project aims to propose shareable, easy making and using softs and hardwares to play stimuli with high quality and timing acuraty.

-For example, we developp this project for neuroscience research to get the best synchonisation between the presentation of audio stimuli with cerebral activity recording (EEG).
-This kind of experiment needs to be at milisec precision.
+This project is developped for instance to run experiments in neuroscience research.
+In this area, a high precision (ms) is needed between stimulation and recording equipement.

 For now, the existing solutions are :

 ## pyaudio_protocol
-Pure python audio stimulation coupled with parallel port syncronisation trigger.
+Pure python audio stimulation player coupled with parallel port syncronisation trigger.
+Used for audio experiment coupled with EEG recording.
+Uses a 'playframe' as the experiment guideline whch is extern from the generique player engine.
 Could be used on a regular computer (that has a parralel port) or with the stimBox solution we made, based on a RaspberryPi.
-Please find the stimBox documentation here (comming soon).
+Associated stimBox documentation comming soon...